Print Ladder Safety Reading Comprehension with Third Grade Work

 By Cathy Pearl

 1 There are many times that people have to get on ladders both inside and outside their house.
 A light bulb might need to be changed.
-Or you may want to put lights on the outside of your house for Christmas.
+Or someone may want to put lights on the outside of his house for Christmas.
 No matter what the reason, people need to be careful when they are on ladders.
 If they aren't, they could fall and get badly hurt.

-2 In 2004, more than 540,000 people were hurt falling off ladders.
+2 An average of 136,000 people are hurt falling off ladders each year.
 Most of the time they had cuts and broken bones.
 Other times they were hurt very badly.
+Around 300 people die each year.

 3 There are safety tips that you can follow so that you don't get hurt.
 Before you get on the ladder, look at it.
 Make sure there aren't any loose screws.
 Make sure all of the rungs or steps are tight.
 Check the rungs to make sure they are dry and don't have any dirt on them.
 It would be very easy to slip if the rungs are dirty.